dataviaduct/articles/part1-intro.md

 _In this introductory article, we would like to highlight some background of Data Lakes creation in an abstract Enterprise company.
 Of course, every case is unique, but we can distinguish certain patterns and anti-patterns which being used over-and-over again by different businesses._

+# Problem statement

-Pretty much every person who works with data in the Enterprise world knows that it can grow at a tremendous pace.
+Pretty much every person who works with data in the enterprise world knows that it can grow at a tremendous pace.
 Every corporate subsystem, every appliance or application generates bits of information - business data itself, data about the data (aka metadata), logs, metrics, etc. All these get stored in one way or another.
 For a long period, it was either independent service storage where data got eventually deleted according to the retention policies, or some central corporate storage, where it left forever consuming space and money, and eventually died from a business value perspective.

 <img align="right" src="./images/org_structure.png"/>